January 24, 2025

 Unemployment rate

-We foresee the unemployment rate remaining around current levels over the course of the year, below the government’s 5.5% target.
-Vanguard believes that structural mismatches in labor demand and supply, particularly among the youngest workers, may not be easily addressed in the near term and may require additional policy support.
+We believe that structural mismatches in labor supply and demand, particularly among younger workers, may not be easily addressed in the near term and could require additional policy support.
+We foresee the unemployment rate remaining around current levels the rest of the year.

 What I’m watching